Unique accommodation: Best 50 places to stay around the world

 Located just an hour’s drive from both Dublin and Belfast, Castle Leslie is one of the few Irish castles to remain owned by the original resident family.

-The Leslie family was granted 50,000 acres by Queen Elizabeth I for saving her life, but the current property sits on a sprawling 1,000 acres surrounding Glaslough, a preserved lake that is popular for pike fishing.
+The Leslie family was granted 50,000 acres by Queen Elizabeth I for saving her life, but the current property spans 1,000 acres and surrounds Glaslough, a preserved lake popular for pike fishing.

 Staying in an Irish castle